MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 ### Public endpoint

 The [public endpoint](public-endpoint-configure.md) is an optional domain name that has the form `<mi_name>.public.<dns_zone>.database.windows.net` and resolves to a public IP address that's reachable from the internet.
-This endpoint allows only traffic direction system traffic to reach SQL Managed Instance and can't be used for integration scenarios like failover groups, Managed Instance link, and similar technologies.
+This endpoint allows only TDS traffic to reach SQL Managed Instance and can't be used for integration scenarios like failover groups, Managed Instance link, and similar technologies.

 ### Management endpoint

-To facilitate communication between the control plane and components that are deployed inside the customer's subnet, SQL Managed Instances isn't participating in the November 2022 feature wave use a management endpoint.
+To facilitate communication between the control plane and components that are deployed inside the customer's subnet, managed instances that haven't enrolled in the November 2022 feature wave use a management endpoint.
 This means that elements of the virtual network's infrastructure can harm management traffic by making the instance fail and become unavailable.
 Management and deployment services connect to the SQL Managed Instance management endpoint that maps to an external load balancer.
 Traffic is routed to the nodes only if it's received on a predefined set of ports that only the management components of SQL Managed Instance use.
 A built-in firewall on the nodes is set up to allow traffic only from Microsoft IP address ranges.
 Certificates mutually authenticate all communication between management components and the management plane.

 > [!NOTE]
 > Traffic that goes to Azure services that are inside the SQL Managed Instance region is optimized.
-Because the traffic is optimized, traffic isn't sent by Network Address Translation to the public IP address for the management endpoint.
+Because the traffic is optimized, traffic isn't sent by Network Address Translation (NAT) to the public IP address for the management endpoint.
 If you need to use IP-based firewall rules, most commonly for storage, the service must be in a different region than SQL Managed Instance.

-The Azure SQL Managed Instance [mandatory inbound security rules](connectivity-architecture-overview.md#mandatory-security-rules-with-service-aided-subnet-configuration) require management ports 9000, 9003, 1438, 1440, and 1452 to be open from *any source* on the network security group that protects SQL Managed Instance.
+The Azure SQL Managed Instance [mandatory inbound security rules](connectivity-architecture-overview.md#mandatory-security-rules-with-service-aided-subnet-configuration) require management ports 9000, 9003, 1438, 1440, and 1452 to be open from *any source* on the network security group (NSG) that protects SQL Managed Instance.
 Although these ports are open at the network security group level, they're protected at the network level by the built-in firewall.

 The management endpoint is protected by a built-in firewall on the network level.
-On the application level, it'is protected by mutual certificate verification.
+On the application level, it's protected by mutual certificate verification.
 When connections start inside SQL Managed Instance, like in backups and audit logs, traffic appears to start from the management endpoint's public IP address.

 ---